Chester Crocker: Constructive engagement

 On February 7, 1981, Crocker formally proposed that the United States should link Namibian independence to the withdrawal of Cuban troops from Angola, where they had formed a 700 km defensive line to prevent South African assaults similar to the 'Zulu' invasion of 1975.
-In April 1981, Assistant Secretary of State Crocker was dispatched to Africa on a two-week, eleven-nation tour to lay the groundwork for the new policy.
+In April 1981, Assistant Secretary of State-designate Crocker was dispatched to Africa on a two-week, eleven-nation tour to lay the groundwork for the new policy.
 However, Crocker was met with distrust on one side - the black leaders wary of the Reagan administration's friendly approach towards the white-minority government in South Africa - and hostility from the other, with prime minister P. W. Botha refusing to meet with him.
 Undeterred, Crocker continued to insist that a comprehensive solution was the only way to allay the fears on both sides.
 In his testimony before the House Foreign Affairs Subcommittee on February 15, 1983, he argued:

 Security, of which the Cuban troop issue is an integral part, has always been a prerequisite for agreement on Namibian independence.
 As a practical diplomatic matter, it will not be possible to obtain a Namibian independence agreement without satisfactory regional security assurances.

 Resolution 435 already required South Africa to leave Namibia so the incorporation of Cuba and Angola was deemed unnecessary in the eyes of some.
 The policy's requirement to cooperate with the South African government was viewed unfavorably by politicians and human rights organizations on account of the implicit condoning of apartheid.
 Author/journalist Christopher Hitchens gives credit for the independence agreement to the South-West Africa People's Organization, rather than to constructive engagement.
 However, UN diplomat Martti Ahtisaari contended that "South Africa had not the least intention of relinquishing Namibia."
 Crocker's analysis of the situation from the perspective of the South African government concluded that this delay would never be overcome unless the South Africans felt that the execution of resolution 435 offered them an incentive.

 In spite of such criticisms and the initial distrust among black African leaders, Crocker persevered in his pursuit of a negotiated settlement for the related conflicts in Angola and Namibia.
-With help from skilled subordinates such as Frank G. Wisner and Vernon Walters, he managed to gain the trust of Kenneth Kaunda, the Zambian president.
+Crocker was assisted by his chief deputy, Frank G. Wisner, who had been the U.S. ambassador to Zambia between August 1979 and April 1982.
+Vernon Walters, an ambassador-at-large, played a secondary role conducting a tour of southern African capitals with Wisner during the course of June 1982.
+Crocker managed to gain the trust of Kenneth Kaunda, the Zambian president.
 Kaunda visited the White House for talks with Ronald Reagan in March 1983, and agreed to host an international conference in February 1984 which resulted in the Lusaka Accords, a small but significant step forward in the search for peace in southern Africa.